Loading...

 Phase 1: Debtor Intelligence (Days 1–5)

-Financial analysis of the debtor: trade licence status, commercial registration, visible business activity, known litigation, payment behaviour with other creditors.
-This intelligence determines whether to pursue aggressively (the debtor has money and is stalling), negotiate patiently (the debtor is cash-constrained but willing), or escalate immediately (the debtor is preparing to wind down or flee).
+Financial analysis of the debtor: trade licence status, commercial registration, visible business activity, known litigation.
+This intelligence determines whether to pursue aggressively, negotiate patiently, or escalate immediately.

 Phase 2: Structured Amicable Collection (Weeks 1–8)